-At Signature we are proud to work with the best suppliers in the country to ensure we are delivering you uncompromised design, service and quality when building your home.
-Resene is one of our valued partners and we recently spoke to Brenda Ngatai, Resene’s Colour Consultant about their latest forecast.
+At Signature, we are proud to work with the best suppliers in the country to ensure we are delivering you uncompromised design, service, and quality when building your home.
+Resene is one of our valued partners and their recent colour forecast is sure to get you inspired.

 “Fully-steeped colours dominate the forecast, while easy-going earthy looks endure”.